munuxi/sparse_rref/README.md

 We only support the rational field $\mathbb Q$ and the $\mathbb Z/p\mathbb Z$, where $p$ is a prime, but It is possible to generalize to other fields/rings by some small modification.

-It is recommended to use [mimalloc](https://github.com/microsoft/mimalloc) (or other similar library) to dynamically override the standard malloc, especially on Windows.
+It is highly recommended to use [mimalloc](https://github.com/microsoft/mimalloc) (or other similar library) to dynamically override the standard malloc, especially on Windows.

 Build it, e.g.